Chewhern/PKDSA/README.md

 # PKDSA
 This repository will be storing the code required in allowing public key authentication.

+# Important notice
+Since there're 3 applications here, there's client(2 applications type) and server application.
+The server application was hosted on a **pure unmanaged Ubuntu VPS**.

 # IP Address(temporary)

 Currently the first version of the PKDSA is hosted under the IP address of